ashraf711/gk-fso-turbulence-capacity/readme.md

 * Capacity versus photon number
 * Optimal displacement versus photon number
 * Optimal prior probability versus photon number
-* Deterministic and Gamma-Gamma channel comparisons

 ---

-## Future Work

-Planned extensions include:

-* M-ary PSK and QAM signaling
-* Non-stationary turbulence models
-* Bayesian receiver adaptation
-* Adaptive displacement optimization
-* Neural ODE and stochastic channel modeling
-* Photon-number-resolving receiver architectures

----

-## Author
+## Authors

-Md Ashraf Hossain Ifty
+### Md Ashraf Hossain Ifty
+Department of Electrical and Computer Engineering
+The University of Alabama in Huntsville

+### Rahul Kumar Bhadani
 Department of Electrical and Computer Engineering
 The University of Alabama in Huntsville